mandeep/viewimg/README.md

 viewimg is an image viewer intended to be used with Radiance HDR images (and later OpenEXR images).
 The goal of viewimg is to be a cross-platform image viewer that quickly opens HDR images with the purpose of instantly seeing the image contents.
-There is no editing component to this application, therefore tone mapping and other HDR editing operators are not the intention of viewimg.
+There is no editing component to this application, therefore tone mapping and other HDR editing operators are not supported.
+The typical use case of viewimg would be to view HDR images immediately after rendering.

 Installation